kangpl/ADA_2019_Project_MagicADA/README.md

 The business know-how for opening a restaruant in Chicago

 Top advices for you to open a restaruant in Chicago, IL:
 1. Market Niche.
-How much are your courses?
+How expensive are your courses?
 2. Cuisine.
 Chinese cuisine or Mexician?
 3. Region.
 Which region do your target customers reside?
 Which cuisine is the most popular in that region?
 4. Hygeine.
 Open an restaruant in a cleaner region.